trendmicro/cloudone-filestorage-deployment-templates/aws/required-permissions.md

+# User permissions for deployment

+The user that will make the deployment need to have specific permissions to execute the deployment.
+In the file [FSS-user-permissions.json](FSS-user-permissions.json) you can find the specific permissions that the user policy need to have to deploy the cloudformations templates.
+If your current user already have a more permissive policy such as `AdministratorAccess` the deployment will work, but we do recommend to apply the principle of least privilege.

 # Permissions required by the templates

 The templates will create a few IAM roles and policies in order to work properly.